-- (1) Where a person is convicted of a specified offence by a court other than the High Court, the court convicting him or her shall, as soon as possible after the conviction make a report to the High Court stating the particulars of the person convicted, the offence for which the person is convicted and other particulars as may be prescribed by regulations. - (2) The High Court on receiving a report under subsection (1), or on convicting any person for a specified offence, shall publish in a newspaper of wide circulation in Uganda and in the Gazette, a notice of the conviction, the liability for the property to be forfeited, the rights of the persons referred to in sections 37 and 38(2) and the person to whom the notice is to apply and any relief to which that person is entitled under section 37, 38 or 39. - (3) For the purposes of this Part, the conviction of a person for a specified offence shall be deemed to be conclusive evidence that the person committed the specified offence.
+- (1) Where a person is convicted of a specified offence by a court other than the High Court, the court convicting him or her shall, as soon as possible after the conviction make a report to the High Court stating the particulars of the person convicted, the offence for which the person is convicted and other particulars as may be prescribed by regulations. - (2) The High Court on receiving a report under subsection (1), or on convicting any person for a specified offence, shall publish in a newspaper of wide circulation in Uganda and in the Gazette, a notice of the conviction, the liability for the property to be forfeited, the rights of the persons referred to in sections 35 and 36 (2) and the person to whom the notice is to apply and any relief to which that person is entitled under sections 35, 36 or 37. - (3) For the purposes of this Part, the conviction of a person for a specified offence shall be deemed to be conclusive evidence that the person committed the specified offence. - (4) The Court may examine the person, in respect of whose property the application is made to determine his or her property with respect to any matter relating to the application made under sections